Sesame Seeds

 The NHS states that the most common type of allergy to seeds is a sesame allergy.
 Other seeds known to cause an allergy are mustard seed, sunflower seed, and poppy seed.

-You can read about Mustard Allergy – one of the 14 major food allergens here.
+You can read about Mustard Allergy – one of the 14 main food allergens here.

 Food businesses must ensure that allergen information is stated clearly on the website, menus, via phone calls, and labelled properly on packed and non-prepacked food.
 Here is the 14 food allergens list: